Hurricane Idalia chases Florida residents from the Gulf Coast as forecasters warn of storm surge

 “We’ll be prepared to the best of our abilities,” said Russell Guess, who was topping off the gas tank on his truck in Valdosta, Georgia.
 His co-workers at Cunningham Tree Service were doing the same.
 "There will be trees on people’s house, trees across power lines.”

+In Cuba, meanwhile, most of the western provinces that Idalia thrashed with heavy rains on Sunday and Monday are underwater, President Miguel Diaz-Canel said.
+The areas affected include the tobacco-producing province of Pinar del Rio.

+“The priority is to reestablish power and communications and keep an eye on the agriculture: Harvest whatever can be harvested and prepare for more rainfall,” he told government officials.

-Meanwhile, Idalia thrashed Cuba with heavy rain, especially in the westernmost part of the island, where the tobacco-producing province of Pinar del Rio is still recovering from Ian.
-More than 10,000 people evacuated to shelters or stayed with friends and relatives as up to 4 inches (10 centimeters) of rain fell.
+More than 10,000 people had been evacuated to shelters or stayed with friends and relatives as up to 4 inches (10 centimeters) of rain fell.
 More than half of the province was without electricity.

 Idalia will be the first storm to hit Florida this hurricane season, but it's only the latest in a summer of natural disasters, including wildfires in Hawaii, Canada and Greece; the first tropical storm to hit California in 84 years, and devastating flooding in Vermont.